 There are different rates for varying levels of life insurance from $10,000 up to $100,000.
 The rates are generally very affordable.
 However, you cannot take FSGLI with you when your spouse leaves the military.
 So it’s a good idea to look into additional life insurance outside of FSGLI.

 Once a service member marries, they’ll no longer live in the barracks.
 They’ll receive either base housing or BAH (Basic Allowance for Housing) if they choose to move off base.

 This is a service member benefit.
-However, the spouse can live with them either on or off base and enjoy the assurance of being able to pay rent whether or not the spouse has found a job.
+The spouse can live with them either on or off base and enjoy the assurance of being able to pay rent whether or not the spouse has found a job.

 MyCAA is the Military Spouse Career Advancement Account.
-It provides up to $4,000 to military spouses pursuing a license, certification, or an associate degree.
-Only spouses of service members from ranks E-1 to E-5, W-1, W-2, O-1, or O-2 are eligible.
+It provides up to $4,000 to military spouses pursuing a license, certification or an associate’s degree.
+Only spouses of service members from ranks E-1 to E-5, W-1, W-2, O-1 or O-2 are eligible.
 You can learn more about the MyCAA Program here.

 Children can use the GI Bill up to age 26.
 Spouses can use the GI Bill up to 15 years after the veteran’s service has ended.
 This article covers more information about transferring GI Bill benefits to family members.

 The military spouse hiring preference is an initiative to give military spouses an advantage when applying for certain federal job positions.

 The spouse must have relocated because of the service member’s PCS orders, be professionally qualified for the federal job and request spouse hiring preference during the application process.